dxos-deprecated/broadcast/README.md

 peers, excluding the peer from which it was received.

-Nodes maintain a record of the messages they have received and originated recently, by `msgId(seqno + from)`, and the set of peers to which each message has already been sent.
+Nodes maintain a record of the messages they have received and originated recently, by `msgId(seqno + from)`.
 This is used to avoid sending the same message to the same peer more than once.
 These records expire after some time to limit memory consumption by: `maxAge` and `maxSize`.

 <p align="center">